harness/harness/.github/readme.md

 ### Usage Documentation

-Pipelines help you automate steps in your software delivery process, such as initiating code builds, running automated tests, and deploying to a staging or production environment.
-Our [documentation](http://docs.drone.io/getting-started/) can help you get started with the different types of pipelines.
-Each optimized for different use cases and runtime environments.
+Our [documentation](http://docs.drone.io/getting-started/) can help you get started with the different types of pipelines/builds.
+There are different runners / plugins / extensions designed for different use cases to help make an efficent and simple build pipeline

 ### Plugin Index

-We have an extensive registry of community plugins to customize your continuous delivery pipeline, you can find those [here](http://plugins.drone.io/).
+Plugins are used in build steps to perform actions, eg send a message to slack or push a container to a registry.
+We have an extensive list of community plugins to customize your build pipeline, you can find those [here](http://plugins.drone.io/).

 <br>
 <img src="https://github.com/drone/brand/blob/master/screenshots/screenshot_build_success.png" style="max-width:100px;" />

-### Sample Pipeline Configuration
+### Example `.drone.yml` build file.

+This build file contains a single pipeline (you can have multiple pipelines too) that builds a go application.
+The front end with npm.
+Publishes the docker container to a registry and announces the results to a slack room.

 ```yaml
 name: default